YannKamche/CEF-440-Internet-and-Mobile-Programming/README.md

 - BOBGALA HARRISON DIMA ----- FE21A151

 ## PROJECT NUMBER: TWO
-- Design and Implementation of a ------.
+- Design and Implementation of a Mobile Based Disaster Management System
   # Task One
   - Major types of mobile applications and their differences
   - Thorough review of programming languages used for mobile programming